openformation/hive-schema-publish-action/README.md

 Use this action to publish changes in your schema to GraphQL Hive using the Hive CLI.
 Goes together well with [openformation/hive-schema-check-action](https://github.com/openformation/hive-schema-check-action).

-> :warning: **Warning**: Running `hive schema:publish` (which is what this action does) automatically uses the `--force` flag.
+> :warning: Running `hive schema:publish` (which is what this action does) automatically uses the `--force` flag.
 This means that breaking changes will be published *no matter what*.
 Run a [check](https://github.com/openformation/hive-schema-check-action) before using this action.
 ## Usage
 ```yaml
 on: pull_request